-With the help of Excel Sorting Data Tips we looking for solutions for very interesting problems today.
-How to sort dynamically a list containing two columns (‘Product’ and ‘Sales’ columns) at will only using excel functions?
+With the help of Excel Sorting Data Tips, we are looking for solutions for very interesting problems today.
+For example, how to sort dynamically a list containing two columns (‘Product’ and ‘Sales’ columns) at will only using Excel functions?

 Excel Sorting Data Tips – Hyperlinks

-On the second worksheet we will show you a solution based on the on the fly sorting technique.
-It is well capable of give us help in creating an excel dashboard or other visualization tasks especially when available space is scarce.
+We will show you a solution based on the fly sorting technique on the second worksheet.
+It can help us create a dashboard or other visualization tasks, especially when available space is scarce.

-This solution will show you how a super excel trick can help us create a dynamic order.
-On the figure below we supplemented the columns waiting to be set with a scroll-down strip.
+This solution will show how a neat Excel trick can help us create a dynamic order.
+In the figure below, we supplemented the columns waiting to be set with a scroll-down strip.

-In our case ‘on-the-fly sorting’ means that we bring the mouse towards the desired to be set column and the elements of the given column become organized.
+In our case, ‘on-the-fly sorting’ means that we bring the mouse toward the desired to be set column, and the elements of the given column become organized.
 Do you like it?

-Let’s say a few words about the tables and names: the usage of the ‘Sort order’ field is the following: if we set ‘1’ in the cell then the order will be according to the ‘Product’ field, if we set ‘2’ in the cell then the order will be according to the ‘Sales’ field.
+Let’s say a few words about the tables and names: the usage of the ‘Sort order’ field is the following: if we set ‘1’ in the cell, then the order will be according to the ‘Product’ field if we put ‘2’ in the cell then the order will be according to the ‘Sales’ area.

-This sounds pretty easy at first glance, but creating these rank algorithms requires adequate attention.
-As a little help we placed a drop-down list for choosing values.
+This sounds easy at first glance, but creating these rank algorithms requires adequate attention.
+For some help, we placed a drop-down list for choosing values.

-Again, we show you a little animation how does the order works and it will become easily understandable.
+Again, we will show you a little animation of how the order works, which will become easily understandable.

 Let’s also talk about the functions!
-In the course of the work we have used the following functions: The MATCH function searches for a given element in a range, after this gives us the relative position of that element.
-We determined the values of the ‘REAL SORT’ field by this method.
+In work, we have used the following functions: The MATCH function searches for a given element in a range after giving us the relative position of that element.
+So, for example, we determined the values of the ‘REAL SORT’ field by this method.

-The values of the ‘Needed Order’ created by the RANK() function.
-Its advantage gives us the calculation what position is a given number in a sequence.
+The RANK () function creates the ‘Needed Order’ values.
+Its advantage gives us the calculation of a given number’s position in a sequence.

 The dynamic list a lot of times can help to realize our ideas.

-Let’s imagine the situation that out of a list containing twenty elements we only need some – we only want to portray these as a part of an excel dashboard – for example we only would like to list 5 products and its relating values.
+Let’s imagine that out of a list containing twenty elements.
+We only need some – we only want to portray these as a part of an Excel dashboard – for example, we only would like to list five products and their related values.

-The condition is that we would like to choose these 5 products at will from the available list containing 20 rows.
-For example we’d like to choose between 10 and 14 or between 2 and 6.
+The condition is that we would like to choose these five products at will from the available list containing 20 rows.
+So, for example, we’d like to choose between 10 and 14 or between 2 and 6.

-Most capable tool for this task is the OFFSET function.
-With its help we can display values from a given element of the list.
-It is worth to know more about this function!
+The most capable tool for this task is the OFFSET function.
+With its help, we can display values from a given list element.
+Therefore, it is worth knowing more about this function!

-In short we wanted to show you this we hope you find it useful.
-For more tips visit our Youtube channel or visit our Facebook page!
+In short, we wanted to show you this.
+We hope you find it helpful.
+For more tips, visit our Youtube channel or visit our Facebook page!
 See you next week!
-For everything be most simple, download this excel template sample also.
+For everything to be most straightforward, download this Excel template sample also.